A Proud Record…

 2002 — The Lincoln Preschool moved into four big new classrooms that allowed space for an infant center to be added to the Lincoln School.

 2003 — West Valley Middle School moved to an expanded facility at the Phelan School site.

 2005 — In November of 2005, the Allen School site opened its doors to accept infants, preschoolers, and extended-day children.
 Allen’s eight acres provide plenty of outdoor space for all ages.
 Its expected growth for the fall of 2006 would include a Junior Kindergarten.

-2006 — We received awards from Bay Area Parent‘s Parent Survey for best preschool program, best private elementary school, and best dance program in the South Bay.
-Carole Freitas authored a book entitled Leading the Way, which outlines the building and history of AND/PP.
+2006 — We received awards from Bay Area Parent‘s “Family Favorite” for Best Preschool Program, Best Private Elementary School, and Best Dance Program in the South Bay.
+Carole Freitas authored a book entitled Leading the Way, which outlines the building and history of ADN/PP.

 2007 — Two of our schools were selected to be part of the Mayor of San Jose’s “Head Start Schools” program.
 The Coventry and Moorpark schools received approximately $10,000 as a one-time grant to purchase playground equipment.